SkoolNotes/Taproot/2020BIO101/KBxSNPFinal.md

 ###### Writing!

 The *COMT* gene, or catechol-O-methyltransferase, encodes the *COMT* enzyme which is responsible for breaking down neurotransmitters the brain's prefrontal cortex.
-More specifically, it acts as a catalyst for the transfer of a methyl group from S-adenosylmethionine to
+More specifically, it acts as a catalyst for the transfer of a methyl group from S-adenosylmethionine to dopamine, epinephrine, and norepinephrine.
+This process, called O-methylation,